orbeon/orbeon-forms-doc/xforms/xpath/extension-controls.md

 ) as xs:string?
 ```

-The `xxf:value()` function returns a control's value, it is has any.
-If the control is non-relevant or cannot hold a value (like `xf:group` or `xf:repeat`), the function returns the empty sequence.
+The `xxf:value()` function returns the value for one or more controls.
+If a control is non-relevant or cannot hold a value (like `xf:group` or `xf:repeat`), the function returns an empty sequence for that control.

 _NOTE: You must be careful when using this function as a control's value might be out of date.
 Keep in mind that control values are updated during refresh._

-[SINCE Orbeon Forms 2019.2]
+[SINCE Orbeon Forms 2019.1]

 ```xpath
 xxf:value(